reibitto/command-center/README.md

 #### Suspend/resume process

-You can suspend (toggle) a process by it's PID with:
+You can suspend (toggle) a process by its PID with:

 `suspend 321`